-7. Buildings with stucco being 40% or more of the exterior finish will require corner boards and/or significant timber features, subject to paragraph 5 above.

-E. Decks, Balconies, and Railings

-- 1. Decks and balconies are permitted but shall not be so large as to create an imbalance to the structure as a whole when viewed in totality. - Rooftop decks are permitted on one-story buildings or on the section of the building only having one story. - 3.
-Railing materials are limited to wood, hog wire, metal, cable rail, log or wrought iron, or some combination thereof.
-Solid or opaque railings are not permitted. - 4.
-All railings shall be a finished material and shall not be constructed of general framing lumber and/or plywood or engineered materials.

-F. Windows and Doors

-- Permitted materials for windows shall not be shiny or reflective colors.
-Bright colors are not permitted. - 2.
-Reflective glass windows are not permitted. - 3.
-Windows shall be proportional to wall size. - Door materials are limited to wood, fiberglass, or non-reflective metal.
-Wrought iron doors will be reviewed on a case-by-case basis. - 5.
-Primary entrances on commercial buildings shall orient towards North Avion Drive. - Doors shall be inset to avoid the front door interfering with pedestrians if applicable, but no more than four feet (4').
-Entries shall not create a cave-like effect. - 7.
-All building entries shall be protected from falling and shedding snow. - 8.
-Secondary doors will be provided for building access via parking, trash service, etc.
+- f) Other materials not listed herein shall be considered on a case-by-case basis, using the intent and overall concepts set forth herein as the standard for approval or denial, as the case may be.
+Materials considered by the DRC that are not representative of the architectural theme and intent of Buckhorn Ranch shall be denied. - g) Buildings with stucco being 40% or more of the exterior finish will require corner boards and/or significant timber features, subject to paragraph 5 above. - E. Decks, Balconies, and Railings - a) Decks and balconies are permitted but shall not be so large as to create an imbalance to the structure as a whole when viewed in totality. - b) Rooftop decks are permitted on one-story buildings or on the section of the building only having one story. - c) Railing materials are limited to wood, hog wire, metal, cable rail, log or wrought iron, or some combination thereof.
+Solid or opaque railings are not permitted. - d) All railings shall be a finished material and shall not be constructed of general framing lumber and/or plywood or engineered materials. - F. Windows and Doors - a) Permitted materials for windows shall not be shiny or reflective colors.
+Bright colors are not permitted. - b) Reflective glass windows are not permitted. - c) Windows shall be proportional to wall size. - d) Door materials are limited to wood, fiberglass, or non-reflective metal.
+Wrought iron doors will be reviewed on a case-by-case basis. - e) Primary entrances shall orient towards North Avion Drive. - f) Doors shall be inset to avoid the front door interfering with pedestrians if applicable, but no more than four feet (4').
+Entries shall not create a cave-like effect. - g) All building entries shall be protected from falling and shedding snow. - h) Secondary doors will be provided for building access via parking, trash service, etc. - G. Chimneys - a) Chimneys are a strong visual element of a building and an important aspect of the design theme.

-G. Chimneys

-1. Chimneys are a strong visual element of a building and an important aspect of the design theme.
 They should relate in form and materials to the design style of the primary structure.
 Chimneys shall be constructed of stone with cut stone caps, rusted metal, or decorative metal spark arrestors.
 Decorative structures covering spark arrestors, chimney pipes, or caps must also relate in form and materials to the design style of the primary structure.
 Wood or metal finished chimneys shall be reviewed on a case-by-case basis.

-- 2. Decorative structures, including framing members, must appear heavy in nature and be of a mass consistent with the material used on the structure itself. - Mechanical flues and vents shall be consolidated and enclosed within the chimneys.
+- b) Decorative structures, including framing members, must appear heavy in nature and be of a mass consistent with the material used on the structure itself. - c) Mechanical flues and vents shall be consolidated and enclosed within the chimneys.
 All exposed metal flues or pipes on the roof shall be enclosed or painted to match the approved roof color.